oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

    }

-As you can see, the output JSON graph mirrors the conversion rules configuration graph above.
+As you can see, the output JSON graph mirrors the conversion rules graph above.

 Now that we've seen a good example, let's cover all the possible conversion config properties to explain their functionality.

+.. _object graph conversion:

 .. contents::
    :local:
    :depth: 1

+.. _collection conversion each:

 ``each``
 """"""""